AndreasNasman/.config/README.md

 GPG keys should be device-specific.
 If you configure them with an expiration date, GitHub can show commits as "Verified" but expired.
-This approach eliminates the need to copy private keys between devices (which you shouldn't do anyway).
+This approach eliminates the need to copy private keys between devices (which you should not do anyway).

 Follow these guides to set up GPG commit signing: